Nike Gridiron Eye Shield Review

 - Most other NOCSAE-certified helmets

 Installation involves sliding the clips over the helmet's visor mounting posts and tightening.
-No special tools beyond a basic screwdriver, and the whole process takes 5 minutes.
-The clips hold the visor firmly — no rattling or movement during play.
+No special tools beyond a basic screwdriver, and the whole process takes about 5 minutes the first time, less once you've done it once.
+The clips hold the visor firmly with no play or rattle during contact.

 Game Legality and Tint Options